smkdGab/Sim-to-Real-transfer-of-Reinforcement-Learning-Policies-in-Robotics/README.md

 - [tensorboard](https://www.tensorflow.org/tensorboard/) [^fn5]

 # Environment
 The tests were performed using the [Hopper environment](https://www.gymlibrary.ml/environments/mujoco/hopper/) of Mujoco.
-The environment contains a flat world and a one-legged robot and the goal is to teach the leg how to move (jump) forward as fast as possible.
+The environment contains a flat world with a one-legged robot and the goal is to teach the leg how to move (jump) forward as fast as possible.
 In particular, two environments (*CustomHopper-source-v0* and *CustomHopper-target-v0*) were used to perform the *Sim-to-Sim* transfer.
 The two environments differ for the mass of the torso (`source=2.53429174; target=3.53429174`), while the other masses are unchanged.

 # Algorithms
-The repository contains different implementations of some well-known algorithms in the field of Reinforcement Learning, and an implementation of the *Automatic Domain Randomization* algorithm of [OpenAI](https://openai.com/) introduced in [^fn1].
+The repository contains different implementations of RL algorithms, an implementation of *Uniform Domain Randomization* and one of *Automatic Domain Randomization* algorithm of [OpenAI](https://openai.com/) introduced in [^fn1].

 ## REINFORCE
 Three variations of the REINFORCE algorithm, following a slightly modified version of the one proposed by [^fn2].
 The implementations differ for the usage of the *baseline* term: